truenas/documentation/content/en/docs/tasks/advanced/editingacls.md

 ---
 title: "Managing Access Control Lists"
-linkTitle: "Managing Access Control Lists"
-description: "How to open an Access Control List (ACL) and add or remove Access Control Entries (ACEs)"
+description: "How to open an Access Control List (ACL) and add or remove Access Control Entries (ACEs)."
 ---

 ## Process Summary